ywattenberg/road_segmentation/README.md

 ## Training
 For training, our model one can use the `main.py` file in the `src` folder.
 The file contains all the necessary parameters to train the model.

 The SMP models can be trained using the `smp.py` file in the `src` folder.
-With the options `--model` one can specify a non-default decoder.
+With the option `--model` one can specify a non-default decoder.
 The same can be done for the encoder with `--encoder`.
 For further options see the file.

 We trained all our models on a single Nvidia A100 GPU (80GB) for around 20 Epochs.
 ## Results